What Are Buy-to-Let Investments?

 What is a Buy-to-Let Deposit?

-A major difference between a buy-to-let purchase and a residential purchase is the deposit.
+A major difference between buy-to-let investments and residential purchases is the deposit.
 Because buy-to-let mortgages are considered to be ‘riskier’ than residential mortgages, lenders require a larger deposit.

 Depending on the lender and the development, it can be anywhere between 20% and 40%.
 Much like residential mortgages, the bigger the deposit, the better the deal, so it’s wise to put down the highest deposit you can.